Diokuz/baron/readme.md

 ```

 There may be many wrappers on page, but only first scroller, container and scroller__bar on each wrapper will be initialized.
 Also, make sure you have either jQuery or custom DOM, events and selector engines.

+## Browsers support

+Full support: Chrome, Firefox, Safari, Opera on Windows, OS X and iOs.
+Also, the best browser download program - Internet Explorer - supported since version 8.

+Partial support: IE7 (without fixable headers).

+Not supported: Opera mini, Old versions of Android browser, and other browsers which does not implemented overflow: scroll CSS property.

+## TODO

+- Disable Modern UI scrollbar in fullscreen mode of Win8 IE10: html {-ms-overflow-style:scrollbar;}